-Updated to reflect forthcoming working time provisions in the West Virginia Safer Workplace Act.
+Updated to reflect testing provisions in the West Virginia Safer Workplace Act, effective July 7, 2017.

 Updated to reflect information on a federal appeals court's ruling that employers have an obligation to exercise 'reasonable diligence' to find out whether their employees are working off the clock.